andreluizbvs/liveness_system/README.md

     - [Required] Download the datasets [here](https://drive.google.com/file/d/1YhO77mX-lrsHrylAGhwAJr86ZX4CD4IG/view?usp=sharing).
 Extract the zip contents in the `data/` folder.

-        Obs.: It is **not necessary** getting the whole CelebA-Spoof dataset.
+        Obs.: It is **not necessary** to get the whole CelebA-Spoof dataset.
 It is very big (77 GB), but if you need it, go [here](https://www.kaggle.com/datasets/attentionlayer241/celeba-spoof-for-face-antispoofing);

     - [Required] Download the pretrained models [here](https://drive.google.com/file/d/1sQFPC9IyQFFDmKX28_uD4mgN00dtZSiL/view?usp=sharing).